Stanko/Stanko.github.io/about.md

 You can find me on [GitHub](https://github.com/Stanko) or [LinkedIn](https://linkedin.com/in/stankotadic).

-If you have a project you'd like to talk about, please contact us on our [website](http://null-object.com).
-We'll be glad to help.

 ------

 Beside programming, my passions are music, crafting (making stuff from jewelry to guitars) and games.
 Old DOS games are what got me in the tech in the first place.
-Unfortunelly due to lack of free time pretty much the only game I play these days is DotA.
+Unfortunately due to lack of free time pretty much the only game I play these days is Dota 2.
 I'm also a terrible guitar player.

 ------